argoproj/notifications-engine/docs/services/teams-workflows.md

 ## Configuration

-1. Open Microsoft Teams and navigate to the channel where you want to receive notifications
+1. Open `Teams` and go to the channel you wish to set notifications for
-2. Click **Workflows** in the channel menu
+2. Click on the 3 dots next to the channel name
-3. Click **Create** and select **When a webhook request is received**
+3. Select`Workflows`
+4. Click on `Manage`
+5. Click `New flow`
+6. Write `Send webhook alerts to a channel` in the search bar or select it from the template list
+7. Choose your team and channel
-4. Configure the workflow and copy the webhook URL
+8. Configure the webhook name and settings
+9. Copy the webhook URL (it will be from `api.powerautomate.com`, `api.powerplatform.com`, or `flow.microsoft.com`)
-5. Store the webhook URL in `argocd-notifications-secret` and define it in `argocd-notifications-cm`
+10. Store it in `argocd-notifications-secret` and define it in `argocd-notifications-cm`

 ```yaml
 apiVersion: v1